|« PreviousNext »|

 OutOfService in the instance state

-After an instance is marked unhealthy as a result of an Amazon EC2 or Elastic Load Balancing health check, it is almost immediately scheduled for replacement.
+After an instance is marked unhealthy because of an Amazon EC2 or Elastic Load Balancing health check, it is almost immediately scheduled for replacement.

 You can customize the health check conducted by your Auto Scaling group by specifying additional checks or by having your own health check system and then sending the instance's health information directly from your system to Auto Scaling.

-For more information on Auto Scaling health check, see Maintain a Fixed Number of Running EC2 Instances .
+For more information about Auto Scaling health check, see Maintain a Fixed Number of Running EC2 Instances .

-For information on adding Elastic load Balancing health check, see Add an Elastic Load Balancing Health Check to your Auto Scaling Group.
-For information on adding a customized health check, see Configure Health Checks for Your Auto Scaling Group.
+For information about adding Elastic load Balancing health check, see Add an Elastic Load Balancing Health Check to your Auto Scaling Group.
+For information about adding a customized health check, see Configure the Health State of An Instance.

 The Amazon EC2 instances within your Auto Scaling group progresses through the following states over their lifespan.

-Pending— refers to the state when the instance is in the process of launching.
+Pending— When the instance is in the process of launching.

-InService— refers to the state when the instance is live and running.
+InService— When the instance is live and running.

-Terminating— refers to the state when the instance is in the process of being terminated.
+Terminating— When the instance is in the process of being

-Terminated— refers to the state when the instance is no longer in service.
-Auto Scaling removes
+Terminated— When the instance is no longer in service.
+Auto Scaling

 You can use the DescribeAutoScalingInstances action or the